dyrector-io/dyrectorio/README.md

 -   How do I get in touch with the Support Team?

-    You can contact dyrector.io support directly by reaching out to us via email at help@dyrector.io.
+    You can contact us directly by reaching out to us via email at help@dyrector.io.
 Developers can get in touch via our Community Discord server.

 ## Community

-Also, follow dyrector.io on GitHub Discussions, our [Blog](https://blog.dyrector.io), and on [Twitter](https://twitter.com/dyrectorio).
+Also, follow us on GitHub Discussions, our [Blog](https://blog.dyrector.io), and on [Twitter](https://twitter.com/dyrectorio).
 You can chat with the team and other members on [Discord](https://discord.gg/pZWbd4fxga).

 dyrector.io is Open Source - This repository, and most of our other open source projects, are licensed under the Apache 2.0.